AdaCore/why3/doc/exec.rst

 This chapter shows how WhyML code can be executed, either by being interpreted or compiled to some existing programming language.

-Let us consider the program in :numref:`fig.maxandsum` on page  that computes the maximum and the sum of an array of integers.

 Let us consider the program of :numref:`sec.maxandsum` that computes the maximum and the sum of an array of integers.